 Our site includes many specialty sections and is ever-expanding.
 Special sections include Top News, Green Living, Tribal Views, Refugee Voices, Border issues, Wildfire News, Health, Product Recalls & Safety Warnings, Education, San Diego Bookshelf, Best of East County, Arts and Music, Festivals of the Month, Food, World Watch, Business and Labor, Homes, Sports, People Power, CrimeBeat, Politics (nonpartisan), and much more.
 We empower citizens to take action through our Citizens Action Center (which includes documents such as the Brown Act and a look-up feature to find one's elected officials), Sound Off (links to contact elected representatives), and Readers' Editorials sections.
 We further encourage reader participation through Video Adventures and Photos of the Week features and our active comments section on each story.

-In our first four years, we have received broad community support, drawing praise and testimonials from a wide range of community leaders.
+In our first few years, we have received broad community support, drawing praise and testimonials from a wide range of community leaders.
 We have also attracted many sponsors including: Aamco, Alpine Submarina, Antique Row Café, Cali Comfort Restaurant & Sports Bar, Candy Island, Chefs de Cuisine, Cowgirl Bling, Cuyamaca College, Dube Vineyards, Garden Fresh Grill, Gateway Recycling, Geebo, Glad Earth Foundation, Gloriosa Vineyards, Golden Artistry, Grossmont Hospital Foundation, Heartland Lions, Heritage of the Americans Museum, Hooleys Irish Pub, Jamul Restaurant, Jeremy's on the Hill, Julian Meadow View Inn, La Dulce Belladonna Spa & Salon, La Serenissima Winery, Lemon Grove Transmission, MAACO, Mission Trails Regional Park, Olaf Wieghorst Museum, O’Dunn Fine Art, Orfila Vineyards, Parkway Plaza, Perform Wall, Press Box Sports Lounge, Rancho San Diego-Jamul Chamber of Commerce, San Diego Association of Governments (SANDAG), San Diego Festival Strings, San Diego Foundation for Change, San Diego Padres, San Diego Youth & Community Services, San Pasqual Winery, Sea World, Silver Creek Fine Art & Framing, Spinners Fresh Mediterranean Salads & Grills, Sports Authority, St. Madeline Sophie’s Gallery, Sycuan Resort, Taste of Italy, Water Conservation Garden at Cuyamaca College, Waterproof Case Company, Viejas Band of the Kumeyaay Nation, Viejas Fire, Vine Ripe Market, Yellow Book Road bookstore, Yellow Cab, Yogurt World, the YMCA, and Zeytoon's Restaurant.

 Long-term, we aspire to launch a sister website, East County Guide, which will be a trustworthy source of information for residents and visitors in our region with a goal toward supporting our local economy by encouraging people to buy local, shop local as well as visit our many beautiful natural attractions in our region that are under-represented in other media.
 The site will be written by travel writers and local residents, providing accurate, in-depth and unbiased information on our region.